MathematicGuy/RemoteObsidian/Artificial Intelligence/Gradient and Gradient Descent.md

 ### Optimization using Gradients - Analytical Method (Important)
 > Back to power line example, the cost is the area of the square starting from the points to the line.
 	![[Pasted image 20240805154215.png]]
+> the line can have an equation such as y equals mx plus b, where m is the slope and b is the y intercept

 + Before calc the total cost, we need to calc the cost from 1 point like a to b first, with x = 1, we have y=m+b.
 So the cost from a to b is $(m+b - 2)^2$ for blue. for orange is $(2m + b - 5)^2$, for green is $(3x + b - 3)^2$.
 	![[Pasted image 20240920164817.png]]